pudly/schmopera-hugo/content/articles/body-shaming.md

 "...When the scene called for an intimate embrace or even just some simple flexibility, however, independent of fine singing, the tenor's stature was an impediment to a convincing effect."

-When readers cried body-shaming - a dumb and persistent element that is still a problem in opera criticism -

-Opera Canada posted a statement-as-apology on Facebook, which Joel Ivany shared & got the comment section hopping:
+When readers rightly cried body-shaming ⁠— a dumb and persistent element that is still a problem in opera criticism ⁠—  _Opera Canada_ removed the problematic paragraph, but didn't indicate anywhere in the review that an edit had been made.
+When readers rightly cried editorial bungling, _Opera Canada_ posted a statement-as-apology on social media, which went over like a lead balloon and got the comment section a-hoppin':

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fjoel.ivany%2Fposts%2F10159093336983600&show_text=true&width=500" width="500" height="629" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>

+From what I could see, readers were frustrated with the unkind and totally unnecessary comments on a singer's physical appearance, and also with the fact that the original review made its way by _Opera Canada'_s editorial team in the first place.

 And Instagram: